nerab/paradeiser/README.md

       $ pom break [--short | --long]

 If a pomodoro is active, it will be stopped.
-By default the break will either be five minutes long or, after four pomodori within a day, the break will be 30 minutes long.
-This can be overridden with `--short` or `--long`.
+By default the break will be five minutes long.
+After four pomodori within a day, the break will be 30 minutes long.
+This can be overridden with `--short` or `--long`, with an optional argument value that determines the lenght of the break in minutes (e.g. `pom break --short=10`).

 There is no public command to stop a break.
 Either a new pomodoro is started, which will implicitely stop the break, of the break ends naturally because it is over.

-Note that for a single user account (technically, for a `~/.paradeiser` directory), not more than one pomodoro [xor](http://en.wikipedia.org/wiki/Xor) one break can be active at any given time.

 ### Annotate a pomodoro